AlgoStorm/AlgoStorm/README.md

 - 👀 I’m interested in offensive security, cloud engineering, and  machine learning
 - 🌱 I’m currently learning linux, python and bash
 - 💞️ I’m looking to collaborate on cloud security projects
-- 📫 How to reach me ..
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
-Oysters are my favorite food

 <!---
 AlgoStorm/AlgoStorm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.